ApryseSDK/pdftron-react-native/README.md

 ##### collabEnabled
 bool, optional, default to false

-Defines whether to use the collaboration mode.
-If true then `currentUser` must be set as well for collaboration mode to work
+Defines whether to enable realtime collaboration.
+If true then `currentUser` must be set as well for collaboration mode to work.

 ```js
 <DocumentView